Humacao, Puerto Rico: Tourism

+To stimulate local tourism, the Puerto Rico Tourism Company launched the Voy Turistiendo ("I'm Touring") campaign, with a passport book and website.
+The Humacao page lists Reserva Natural de Humacao, its Pueblo with historic architecture, and its cuisine, specifically Granito, as places and things of interest.

-There are 8 beaches in Humacao including Punta Santiago.
-Palmas del Mar Beach in Humacao is considered a dangerous beach.
+According to a news article by Primera Hora, there are 8 beaches in Humacao including Punta Santiago.
+Palmas del Mar Beach in Humacao is considered a dangerous beach due to its strong currents.

 Due to its location on the coast and relative short distance from the capital, Humacao is a frequent stop for tourists.
-One of the most notable tourist mainstays is the Palmas del Mar resort, which is the island's largest resort.
-This megaresort is composed of over 3000 acre of land and occupies the entire southeastern portion of the municipal territory.
-The resort contains over 20 tennis courts, two world-class golf courses, beaches, several restaurants and a riding center.
+One of the most notable tourist mainstays is the Palmas del Mar resort, which is Puerto Rico's largest resort.
+This mega-resort is composed of over 3000 acre of land and occupies the entire southeastern portion of Humacao.
+The resort contains tennis courts, two world-class golf courses, beach access, several restaurants and a riding center.

 Aside from the beaches at the Palmas del Mar resort, Humacao has other beaches.
 The most popular ones are Punta Santiago, Buena Vista, Punta Candelero, and El Morrillo.
 The Candelero Beach Resort, built in 1973, with its 107 rooms, 25 which are suites, was purchased and revitalized by the Suarez family.

-Other landmarks found in Humacao are the Astronomical Observatory in the University of Puerto Rico at Humacao, Casa Roig, the Guzmán Ermit, the Humacao Wildlife Refuge, and the Church Dulce Nombre de Jesús.
+The Astronomical Observatory at the University of Puerto Rico at Humacao, Casa Roig, the Guzmán Ermit, the Humacao Wildlife Refuge, and the Church Dulce Nombre de Jesús may be classed as other places of interest.

 In the 1980s, the Puerto Rico Department of Natural and Environmental Resources established the Humacao Nature Reserve (also called the Punta Santiago Nature Reserve) in the municipality.
 The Palmas del Mar Tropical Forest is also located in Humacao.